makrai/notes/busso-2509-msp-podcast.md

     * aim to be speaker-independent, although
     * some unknown speakers in the training set may overlap with dev or test
-  * there is speaker overlap between test sets (e.g., data from some speakers are included in both test 1 and test 2 sets).
+  * there is speaker overlap between test sets (e.g., data from some speakers are included in both test 1 and test 2 sets)

 # VI.
 Baseline